PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # Complexity:
-    Only nest control flow statements if necessary
-    If there's a simpler solution, use it
-    Always work as if you're making a finished product Don't leave it half done
-    Make a class file to reduce repeated code in multiple files
+    Only nest control flow statements if necessary or more performant If there's a simpler solution, use it if it comply's with rules stated Don't make placeholder code that violates the format instructions as you likely won't fix it Make a class file to reduce repeated code in multiple files

 # Github:
-    Commit after you're done working on something or someone else needs to work with the latest changes Experimental changes should be split into separate branches Working on a new feature?
-Make a new branch!!!!!
+    Commit after you're done working on something or someone else needs to work with the latest changes.
+    Experimental changes should be split into separate branches Working on a new feature?
+Make a new branch!
+    IMPORTANT NOTE: If you work on something that will or maybe will have changes, do not make a new branch of it as it will cause severe headache.